Prawn Curry (100 G)

 How to consume Prawn Curry without glucose spikes

-Add vegetables like spinach, broccoli, or bell peppers to your prawn curry to increase fiber intake, which can help slow down the absorption of sugar.
+Add plenty of vegetables like broccoli, spinach, or cauliflower to your meal.
+These can help slow the absorption of glucose.

 Stay Hydrated